influxdata/docs-v2/content/chronograf/v1.8/administration/config-options.md

 Path to directory of sources (.src files), Kapacitor connections (.kap files), organizations (.org files), and dashboards (.dashboard files).

 {{% note %}}
-**Note:** If you have a dashboard with the `.json` extension, rename it with the `.dashboard` extension to ensure the dashboard is loaded.
+**Note:** If you have a dashboard with the `.json` extension, rename it with the `.dashboard` extension in this directory to ensure the dashboard is loaded.
 {{% /note %}}

 Default value: `/usr/share/chronograf/resources`